joey-qytyku/OS-90-fixed/Journal.md

 STDCALL is objectively better.
 It works for variadics by fallback to caller cleanup.

 For the kernel, it matters a lot less.

+# November 18

+## Success Wth V86 and Interrupt Reflection

+The next thing to work on is INTxH.

+It will need the ability to automatically grant a stack if one is not already provided.

+The only issue is that Another instance of INTxH may try to use the SV86 stack.

+If we are actually entering SV86, preemtption needs to be off already.

+> Consider the reentrancy here.
+Also the stack only needs to be explicitly set when entering SV86 and not capturing.

+There is no real reason to have a reserved stack for each process for when servicing real mode requests.
+At the same time, I also do not want to take away the freedom.

+Having a stack in the HMA works.

+Don't think there is a problem actually.

+## Is the recursion correct?

+After I run a certain INT, I need to continue executing.

+V86xH will break out once it encounters and INT, but it needs to continue running until IRET is encountered.

+So the current recursive model is wrong.

+The correct way to do that is:
+V86xH should not actually emulate an INT instruction at all.
+That should be done by the high-level monitor.

+V86xH should be renamed to EnterV86.

+It will only enter V86.
+No stack emulation whatsoever.

+The monitor will remain mostly the same however.